 The city of Paducah, Kentucky is a unique place.
 Located in the confluence of the Tennessee and Ohio rivers, and a stone's throw from the Cumberland and the mighty Mississippi, the city was originally a mixed community of Native Americans and European settlers.
-This cultural interaction continued until William Clark, famed leader of the Lewis and Clark expedition, arrived on the scene in 1827 with a title deed to the land upon which Paducah sat.
 Paducah offers a history and culture as deep as the rivers that surround it, and is as beautiful and culturally diverse as ever.

 The continued success of Paducah is largely due to the community's embrace of the arts, which sets it apart from many other river-basin towns of the Midwest.
 Like many small towns around the country, when the big shopping malls opened on the outskirts, Paducah's downtown culture and historic architecture was threatened.
 The difference is, Paducah realized the importance of such a commodity, and put in motion some visionary rescue efforts rooted in fine art and culture.
 Paducah is now fast becoming the newest cultural destination in the country.

-There are currently over 25 art galleries within 6 square blocks of the Lower Town historic district.
 The city's oldest neighborhood, Lower Town was close to losing its character and cultural appeal, falling victim to the blight often associated with suburban sprawl.
 The Artist Relocation program managed to reverse all this, showing the power art and aesthetic sensibility can have on the community and on the city-scape.
+Lowertown is the most charming walkable neighborhood.
+Book your stay at The Respite or Belle Louise, grab a coffee or tea at Etcetera, and take a stroll around the historic homes and street art.
+And don't forget brunch, lunch, or cocktails at Cafe de Fae.

 The much publicized and highly anticipated Annual Quilt Show is yet another attraction that brings people by the thousands to our fair city in the spring of every year.